bccp/website/pages/jobs.rst

 .. tags:
 .. description: Job opening

-The 2023  Berkeley Center for Cosmological Physics (BCCP) and Theoretical Astrophysics Center (TAC) application period for Postdoctoral Fellows is now closed.
-Please check back next fall.
+Information about the fall 2023 Berkeley Center for Cosmological Physics (BCCP) postdoctoral fellowship will be posted here shortly.
+Please check back in the next few weeks.